Des Moines Christian School

 Des Moines Christian School is a private Christian school that opened in 1948 on the campus of First Federated Church in Des Moines, Iowa, United States.
 In 1980, the school moved to the former Franklin Junior High School building, and in 1983 added ninth grade.
 In 1988, the State of Iowa granted accreditation to grades 7 through 12 (the elementary had already been accredited).

 History

 Conception

-Des Moines Christian School was founded in June 1947 when forty-one people from various local churches in the greater Des Moines area gathered at the Des Moines YMCA to pray and consider establishing a private Christian school in the Des Moines area.
+Des Moines Christian School was founded in June 1947 when people from various local churches in the greater Des Moines area gathered at the Des Moines YMCA to pray and consider establishing a private Christian school in the Des Moines area.
 It was decided to elect an evangelical school board, adopt a constitution, and formulate bylaws for a parent-inspired school.
 In 2006 the school moved to its current location in Urbandale, Iowa.

 Early years

 In 1948, classes opened in the basement of First Federated Church with fifteen students and one teacher.
 In 1949, expansion to Grace Baptist Church became necessary due to a need for more space.
 In 1951, both campuses consolidated and the parents decided to purchase a full city block (2.5 acres) at 62nd and Franklin Avenue and erect a school building.
 In September 1955, Des Moines Christian School opened its doors for the first time with approximately 135 kindergarten through eighth grade students and seven teachers.